Frequently asked questions

 How is my Accessible Housing Application verified?

-If you apply for accessible housing your application will be verified by an Occupational Therapist to confirm what type of housing you or your household require.
+If you apply for accessible housing your application will be supported by an Occupational Therapist through a Future Housing Needs Assessment to confirm what type of housing, you or your household require.
 The type of housing on offer is:

 • Full Wheelchair